9th Dáil: Composition of the 9th Dáil

 Fianna Fáil formed the 8th executive council of the Irish Free State, a minority government dependent on the support of the Labour Party.
-This became the 1st government of Ireland on 29 December 1937, on the coming into operation of the Constitution.
+Under Article 56 of the Constitution, this became the 1st government of Ireland on the coming into operation of the Constitution on 29 December 1937.

 Graphical representation

 This is a graphical comparison of party strengths in the 9th Dáil from July 1937.
 This was not the official seating plan.

 Ceann Comhairle

 On 21 July 1937, Frank Fahy (FF), who had served as Ceann Comhairle since 1932, was proposed by Éamon de Valera and seconded by William Norton for the position, and was elected without a vote.

 TDs by constituency

-The list of the 138 TDs elected is given in alphabetical order by Dáil constituency.
+The 138 TDs elected at the 1937 general election is given by Dáil constituency.